tkhq/sdk/examples/with-gnosis/README.md

 - If the script exits because your account isn't funded, you can request funds via https://sepoliafaucet.com/ or Coinbase Wallet (developer settings).
 - Transactions will all be broadcasted sequentially.
-- This example requires the usage of Sepolia + Infura specifically, as the Alchemy provider in Ethers v5 does not support Sepolia, and only Sepolia supports the Gnosis safe contract specified in the Safe SDK.
+- For this example, we recommend the usage of Sepolia + Infura specifically: we've experienced more consistent performance for this example on Sepolia, which is not supported by the Alchemy provider in Ethers v5.

 See the following for a sample output: